oreogunlude/Throne-of-Grace-Website-Redesigned/README.md

 # Throne-of-Grace-Website-Redesign

-Redesigned a church's website by following the steps in the Software Development Life Cycle
+I redesigned a church's website by following the steps in the Software Development Life Cycle.

+Throne of Grace is a growing church that requires it's website to be strong tool for an online presence.
+It's goal is get new members to the church, build a stong brand image, have an excellent user experience, make donations easy, quick & simple for users, increase monthly partnerships and optimize it's website for desktop, tablet and mobile platforms.

 Web re-design presentation link: https://youtu.be/MaWB9YFTWvU